KronicDeth/intellij-elixir/RELEASING.md

 3. Click [Tags](https://github.com/KronicDeth/intellij-elixir/tags)
 4. Click "Add release notes" for tag you pushed
 5. Set the "Release title" to `vVERSION`
-6. Add the the release notes
+6. Add the release notes
 1. Thanks for bug reporters for the release (use the Milestone filter to find issues fixed for the release version)
 2. The changes from the for the release (copy directly from `CHANGELOG.md`)
 3. README updates (copy directly from `README.md`)
 7. Attach the `build/distributions/intellij-elixir-VERSION.zip` binary.
 8. Click Publish Release